 Title Chances: 5.
 Maryland is the favorite to win the Big Ten title.

 Title Chances: 5.
-Maryland was picked to finish second in the conference this season, but the Terps have a great chance to win the Big Ten.
+Maryland was picked to finish second in the conference this season, but has a great chance to win the Big Ten.

 Title Chances: Zero.